wix-incubator/wix-rest-docs/wix-bookings/guides/terminology.md

 [Wix Bookings](https://support.wix.com/en/article/about-wix-bookings) allows a business owner to set up a system to accept and manage bookings for services.

-This article lists and defines the various terms and concepts used in Wix Bookings and its APIs.
+This article contains a comprehensive list of the various terms and concepts used in all of Wix Bookings and its APIs.

-## Terminology

 | Term | Definition |
 |---------------|-------------------------|